 A corporation can follow up its goals from the strategy board.
 Different business units can have their boards as well.
 In the above figure, a card gets broken into subgoals.
 The tasks, of course, also have a person in charge.
 In the figure, there are four departments, and they all have their boards.
 Also, there are three functions: Finance, HR, and communication.

-Leading in sprints is a 30-year-old idea.
+Leading strategy implementation in sprints is a 30-year-old idea.
 The IT industry has demonstrated that it’s not worth planning a project in detail because the world and the customer need changes over time.
 Big projects get delayed constantly, and the outcomes aren’t, in the end, even good.
 What if we merely decided on the big goal and worked in shorter sprints?
 The customer can track our progress thanks to this sprint structure.